-Why Do I Face Problems With My Teenager?
+Why Do Parents Face Problems With Teenagers?

-How To Deal With Parenting Problems With Teenagers?
+Ways To Deal With Teenage Attitude Problems

-- But even you grew into responsible independent individual years back.
+- Yes, this can be a little difficult to accept initially.
+But even you grew into a responsible, independent individual years ago.
 Now it’s your teenager’s turn.
-Respect and accept this fact.
+Respect and accept this fact (1).

 - Be frank and honest to both yourself and your teenager.
 Sit and talk things out.